srbhr/Life-Principles-Notes/Master.md

 ## Pain Avoidance

 **People deeply hate and avoid pain.** Their basic instinct is to avoid pain, create work around and try to live a pain free life.
-But understanding that, **if you are not feeling pain, are not sad**, aren't feeling low/depressed **that doesn't means that you are happy**, motivated, energetic, mentally stable, or progressing.
+But understanding that, **if you are not feeling pain, are not sad**, aren't feeling low/depressed **that doesn't mean that you are happy**, motivated, energetic, mentally stable, or progressing.

 People fail to understand this, and take this low-life perspective to live life.
 Starting at your phone screen is one way to avoid pain, eating a lot is another.
-But that does not means, you are doing something better or are more productive.
+But that does not mean, you are doing something better or are more productive.

 When you are going after big things in life, you can **NEVER** avoid pain.
-You can try to postpone it and when it you have to deal with later.
-It comes with the interest.
-Best way to handle pain would be to tackle it then and there only.
+You can try to postpone it and when you have to deal with later.
+It comes with the interest.The best way to handle pain would be to tackle it then and there only.
 And never delay it.

 Feel lucky to feel pain as it's a good sign (referring to as mental pain of hardships).
 Develop a reflexive reaction to psychic pain that causes you to reflect upon it rather than avoid it.
 Which later on leads to rapid learning and progress.